jordifierro/pachatary-android/README.md

 ![ExperienceListActivity](https://s3-eu-west-1.amazonaws.com/abidria/static/experience-list-screenshot.jpg)

 This is the screen that appears when you open the app.
-It shows experiences (title and picture) in a scrollable list.
+It shows exploreExperiences (title and picture) in a scrollable list.
 When an item is clicked,
 it navigates to the selected experience map view.